DnD 5e Feats

 Shadow Touched

-Invisibility is one of the best low-level spells out there, but it is already available to the majority of the caster classes (bard, sorcerer, warlock, and wizard).
-With this in mind, this Shadow Touched also includes an ASI to INT, WIS, and CHA, a 1st-level spell from the Illusion or Necromancy schools, and the ability to upcast invisibility and the additional 1st-level spell with your caster’s spell slots.
-This makes Shadow Touched an amazing feat for spellcasters looking to pick up invisibility, like druids, clerics, and rangers, or builds that are looking to increase their utility while still pumping INT, WIS, or CHA.
+Invisibility is one of the best low-level spells out there, but it is available to the majority of the caster classes (bard, sorcerer, warlock, and wizard) already.
+With this in mind, this Shadow Touched also includes an ASI to INT, WIS, and CHA.
+This makes Shadow Touched an amazing feat for druids, clerics, paladins, and rangers who want to pick up invisibility, another spell from the Illusion or Necromancy schools, and still pump their spellcasting ability.
 An interesting concept explored in the Shadow Touched and Fey Touched feats is they don’t require a spellcasting feature in order to pick up.
-This means that non-spellcasting, stealth-aligned builds, like a rogue or Way of the Shadow monk, can also pick this feat for once-a-day invisibility and added utility.
-Our choices for the best spells to grab with Shadow Touched can be seen in our Shadow Touched Guide.
+This means that other stealth-aligned builds, like a rogue or Way of the Shadow monk can also pick this feat for once-a-day invisibility and added utility.

 Skill Expert